jaimefps/book-graph-explorer/README.md

 ---

-main page tabs:

-- explorer
-- statistics
-- about
-- buy me coffee

----

 - "about" page itself has tabs to split stuff up in:
   - about me
+  - exegesis
+  - notation
+  - credits
-  - about reasoning
+  - contact
-  - about other apps out there
+  - ?: about other apps out there
-  - about sources
+  - ?: about further reading

 ---